brandtam/sveltekit-sanity-starter/README.md

 # or start the server and open the app in a new browser tab
 pnpm dev --open
 ```

+## Sanity Studio

+The Sanity Studio is embedded in the project and can be accessed at `/studio`.
+You can also run the studio locally by running the following command.

+You can build the schemas at `src/lib/sanity/schemas`.

 ## Building